About

 writing

-Tiffany is (also) a freelance writer and ghostwriter.
-She is fond of poetry, speculative fiction, magical realism, and personal essays.
+Tiffany is (also) a writer.
+She is fond of poetry, epistolaries, magical realism, and personal essays.

 Tiffany received her B.A. in English Literature with Honors from Northwestern University.